Winter Theme and Centers for Preschoolers

 Bring some snow to your classroom in a container.
 If you don’t have access to snow, just bring frappe ice.

-• What will happened if we let it in the container?
+- What will happen if we let it in the container?

-• What will happened if we pour some food coloring on it?
+- What will happen if we pour some food coloring on it?

 Take dictation of what they tell you and then either give them the right answers and/or do experiments to discover if their assumptions were right, and show them videos to allow them to observe how snowflakes and hail are formed, etc. Below are some interesting ones you can use.